Updated: Jul 25

 The Protea genus is said to be named after the Greek God and son of Poseidon, Proteus.
 Proteus is thought to have the ability to shape-shift into lots of different forms, it was thought he was able to see the past, present and future but didn’t enjoying telling people so to avoid this he would change form in order to escape and hide from the people seeking his gifts.

 There are over 1500 species of Proteas from small shrubs to large trees.
 Although they all vary in size and shape each one is as beautiful as the next which allows them to create an unusual focal point to any floral arrangement and particularly admired in our flower arrangements, so if you are looking for an unusual and striking floral arrangement for your wedding display or centrepiece, this could be an option for you.

 Australia has the largest collection of Protea species with over 850 varieties, with South Africa coming in second with over 350 varieties.

-The Protea has been use in several medicines from a cough syrup, to medicine that helps to fight chest infections.
+The Protea has been used in several medicines from a cough syrup, to medicine that helps to fight chest infections.
 The leaves can also be used to make tea.

 Every flower has stories and meanings associated with them.
 The Protea is said to represent longevity, diversity, courage and individuality, all key components required to be an independent florist in Plymouth too.

 Proteas have been said to with stand extreme weather conditions and even wildfires, the Proteas will lay dormant until the fires have past and there is suitable environmental conditions to flourish.